Know the ABCs for a safe school year for children with food allergies

 For parents of her school-age patients, Dr. Jeimy has a practical, top 10 checklist of advice.
 Number one on her to-do list is for parents to have an anaphylaxis action plan, arrange a meeting with their child’s allergist in the months leading up to the start of school, and review the school’s policies and procedures.

 “Food allergies are associated with significant anxiety that can be compounded by the transition to a new environment,” Dr. Jeimy tells parents.
 “Acknowledge this and empower yourself before the school year starts.”

-Dr. Jeimy’s checklist for parents also includes the following:
+Dr. Jeimy’s checklist for parents